How to Fix “SSL: CERTIFICATE_VERIFY_FAILED” Error in Python?

 urllib.request.urlopen(req,context=context)

-Creating an SSL context without HTTPS certificate verification
+Creating an SSL Context without HTTPS Certificate Verification

-The server’s SSL certificate is verified by default when making an HTTPS request in Python.
 To revise this, we can make an SSL context without HTTPS certificate verification using the create_default_https_context() and _create_unverified_context() functions from the SSL module in Python.

 To accomplish this, use the command given below: